bigmovers/solana-volume-bot/README.md

 2. Non-JITO Volume Maker(lower fees)
 3. Natural Volume Maker(JITO)

+**DESCRIPTIONS FOR EACH VERSION ->**
-1. Spams up to 10 swaps per second(you can set a higher delay)
+1. Spams up to 10 swaps per second(you can set a higher delay) - extremly fast  (10 SOL)
-2. Does 1-2 txs per second, pretty slow
+2. Does 1-2 txs per second, pretty slow.
+(10 SOL)
 3. Buys random SOL amount (min/max) with random delay(min/max).
 Each buy happens from a different keypair.
-Option to sell all wallets or individual wallets
+Option to sell all wallets or individual wallets (20 SOL)